xlladdins/xll/docs/Excel4MacrosQ-S.md

   - > If standard\_height is FALSE or omitted, Microsoft Excel sets the
     > row height according to height\_num.

->
+> &nbsp;

-Type\_num    is a number from 1 to 3 corresponding to selecting the Hide, Unhide, or AutoFit commands from the Row submenu.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 3 corresponding
+to selecting the Hide, Unhide, or AutoFit commands from the Row submenu.

 <table>
 <tbody>